exosphere-project/exosphere/docs/adr/governance-model.md

 The process of selecting a governance model can be complex and subjective.
 To ensure a comprehensive and unbiased evaluation, we will use a structured decision-making approach inspired by the Mediating Assessments Protocol (MAP) from Kahneman et al.'s paper "A Structured Approach to Strategic Decisions".
 The steps are as follows:

 1. **Identify Key Factors**: We have identified key factors that will influence our decision.
-These factors serve as our scoring rubric and include aspects like 'Community Engagement', 'Ease of Adoption', 'Incentives for Contributors', and 'Corporate Adoption'.
+These factors serve as our scoring rubric and include aspects like 'Builds Consensus', 'Responsiveness to Community Needs', and 'Corporate Adoption'.

 2. **Score Each Option**: For each governance model, we will score it independently on each factor.
 We will use as much factual information as possible to avoid bias.
-For example, we might score the Apache Software Foundation model and the C4 model on each of the factors identified.

 3. **Delay the Final Decision**: We will wait until all key factors have been scored for all governance models before making our final decision.
 This approach helps to prevent early impressions or biases from unduly influencing our decision.